 All of these components have, in theory, a recognizable signature.
 That is to say, an antivirus program should be able to look at an encrypted file—which may take the form of a .txt file full of letters and numbers—and essentially say, “if that file is extracted, it will turn into a copy of CryptXXX.
 Better delete it.”

-In practice, however, traditional endpoint protection misses a huge number of viruses that are tested against it.
+In practice, however, traditional endpoint Security misses a huge number of viruses that are tested against it.
 It is straightforward for malware authors to tweak their software until its encrypted file (known as a “hash”) doesn’t resemble anything the software is programmed to recognize.
 Furthermore, hackers can modify their malware much faster than security professionals can update their software to detect the changes.

-Endpoint Protection Software vs. Antivirus Software
+Endpoint Security Software vs. Antivirus Software

 Anti-virus software relies upon a library of signatures that an agent compares software against.
 Known malicious files are not allowed to execute.
 The problem with anti-virus is that modern threats render it ineffective:

 - Fileless and zero-day attacks do not have a signature.